-These Positano pizzas are the cutest, aren’t they?
-I’m partnering with Clarkson Potter for this recipe post and giveaway and I’m so excited, because I love this recipe so much!
+These Positano pizzas are the cutest Valentines Day pizzas, aren’t they?
+I’m partnering with Clarkson Potter for this recipe post and I’m so excited because I love this heart pizza recipe so much!

-While I’d love to take credit for the Positano pizzas myself, the hat tip goes to the marvelously talented and lovely Giada De Laurentiis.
-It’s just one of the amazing recipes from her newest cookbook, Giada’s Italy: My Recipes for La Dolce Vita.
+While I’d love to take credit for the heart shaped pizzas myself, the hat tip goes to the marvelously talented and lovely Giada De Laurentiis.
+It’s just one of the amazing Giada in Italy recipes from her newest cookbook, Giada’s Italy: My Recipes for La Dolce Vita.

 As you probably know, Giada is America’s most beloved Italian chef.
 Her lighter, healthier takes on classic Italian fare have been hugely popular over the years.